$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Background and preliminaries

-This upper bound~\eqref{eq:H2bound} from~\cite[Theorem~3.4]{BenGPD21} shows that for an admissible input $\Bu$, a small $\CH_2$ error guarantees that the reduced model output $\By_r$ is a high-fidelity $\CL_\infty$ approximation to the original output $\By$.
+We emphasize that the upper bound~\eqref{eq:H2bound} holds \emph{uniformly} in time.
+Thus, for an admissible input $\Bu$, a small $\CH_2$ error guarantees that the reduced-model output $\By_r$ is a uniformly good approximation to the original output $\By$.

-The bound in~\eqref{eq:H2bound} is a powerful motivator for using the $\CH_2$ error as a performance measure in \LQO-\MOR.
-Indeed, if one wants the `worst case' error in the output, $\|\By-\Byr\|_{\CL_\infty}$ to be small, then one should seek a reduced model $\Sysred$ so that the $\CH_2$ error $\|\Sys-\Sysred\|_{\CH_2}$ appearing in~\eqref{eq:H2bound} is as small as possible.
-Motivated by this, we consider the following \emph{$\CH_2$ optimal model reduction problem for linear quadratic output systems}: Given the full order asymptotically stable \LQO system $\Sys$ in~\eqref{eq:lqosys}, we seek a reduced-order, and also asymptotically stable, \LQO reduced model $\Sysred$ represented in~\eqref{eq:lqosys_red} such that the $\CH_2$ norm of the error system is \emph{minimized}:
+The bound in~\eqref{eq:H2bound} motivates using the $\CH_2$ error as a performance measure in \LQO-\MOR{}.
+Indeed, if one wants the `worst case' error in the output $\|\By-\Byr\|_{\CL_\infty}$ to be small, then one should seek a reduced model $\Sysred$ so that the $\CH_2$ error $\|\Sys-\Sysred\|_{\CH_2}$ appearing in~\eqref{eq:H2bound} is as small as possible.
+Motivated by this, we consider the \emph{$\CH_2$-optimal model reduction problem for \textsf{LQO} systems}: Given the full-order asymptotically stable \LQO{} system $\Sys$ in~\eqref{eq:lqosys}, we seek a reduced-order, and also asymptotically stable, \LQO{} reduced model $\Sysred$ represented in~\eqref{eq:lqosys_red} such that the $\CH_2$ norm of the error system is \emph{minimized}:

-(The squared $\CH_2$ error in~\eqref{eq:H2opt_lqomor} is used solely for the sake of ease in calculating gradients of $\CJ$ in~\Cref{sec:h2_opt}.)
-By the asymptotic stability assumption imposed on the full and reduced-order models, the corresponding $\CH_2$ error is guaranteed to be finite.
-Nonetheless, the minimization problem in~\eqref{eq:H2opt_lqomor} is in general non-convex, and the characterization of global minimizers is elusive.
-Instead, we wish to identify \emph{local minimizers} of the $\CH_2$ error in~\eqref{eq:H2opt_lqomor} which satisfy first-order necessary conditions (\FONC{}s) for $\CH_2$ optimality.
+The squared $\CH_2$ error in~\eqref{eq:H2opt_lqomor} is used solely for the ease of calculating gradients of $\CJ$ in~\Cref{sec:h2_opt}.
+By the asymptotic stability assumption imposed on the full- and reduced-order models, the corresponding $\CH_2$ error is guaranteed to be finite.
+The minimization problem in~\eqref{eq:H2opt_lqomor} is, in general, non-convex, and the characterization of global minimizers is elusive.
+Instead, we wish to identify \emph{local minimizers} of the $\CH_2$ error in~\eqref{eq:H2opt_lqomor} that satisfy \FONC{}s for $\CH_2$ optimality.

 Before presenting our major theoretical results in the next section, we establish notation pertaining to gradients of functions defined over normed vector spaces; our presentation follows that of~\cite{Col12}.
 Consider a Fr\'{e}chet differentiable function $f\colon U \to \R$ defined on an open subset $U$ of a Hilbert space $X$ endowed with the inner product $\langle\cdot,\cdot\rangle_X\colon X\times X\to\R$.
 For any $x_0\in U$, the \emph{gradient} of $f$ at $x_0$ is the unique element $\nabla f (x_0)\in X$ so that